Welcome

 SUNY Plattsburgh Curator Scott Ferris on Rockwell Kent Exhibit

-This web page is not intended to be an end-all resource for everything on Kent.
+This website is not intended to be an end-all resource for everything on Kent.
 There are many resources on the Internet, and elsewhere, on this topic.
-Where this site will differ is that the content will focus more on the esoteric: not the least of which will include exploring aspects of Kent’s work that has not been thoroughly examined; considering how Kent’s work relates to other artists; or explorations into the world of “other” Rockwell Kent’s — artist by the same name, or Kent want-to-be’s, for example.
+Where this site will differ, is that the content will focus more on the esoteric: not the least of which will include exploring aspects of Kent’s work that has not been thoroughly examined; considering how Kent’s work relates to other artists; or explorations into the world of “other” Rockwell Kent’s — artist by the same name, or Kent want-to-be’s, for example.

-And in summation, I wish to let the reader know that I can be a research vessel for your questions regarding Kent’s life and work.
+Furthermore, I wish to let you know that I can be a reached for questions regarding Kent’s life and work.
 I do contract for general inquiries as well as for literary and curatorial projects.
-As I am not funded for this purpose — publicly or privately — it should be clear that I do charge for these services.
-Lastly, I, along with my colleagues Susan Muniak and Arnold Skolnick (Chameleon Books), are the copyright holders of the images that we created and are depicted in our book, Rockwell Kent’s Forgotten Landscapes, and we do license the use of these images, should you wish to inquire.
+As I am not funded for this purpose, publicly or privately, it should be clear that I do charge for these services.

-Many thanks for viewing my website.
+Many thanks for viewing my work.

-Listen to my recent interview with The Biblio File podcast, hosted by Nigel Beale.
+Listen to my interview with The Biblio File podcast, hosted by Nigel Beale.
 You can read more about it here.